DetlevCM/lustre-build-instructions/build_in_docker/readme.md

 The latest kernel in the container is employed by default, it is possible to supply custom packages to build against a different kernel.

 On Ubuntu 24.04, the client can be built within a container.
 Only the latest kernel in the container is currently supported.

+On Debian 13  the client can be built within a container.
+Only the latest kernel in the container is currently supported.